 I believe you now know the subjects required to study Mechanical Engineering.
 I urge you to also find out where you can work with the degree.
 Please take your time to read The Act of Getting a Job – so you would know what you’re up against after graduating.
 With a degree in mechanical engineering, one can find job in various government and private sector companies.
 Mechanical Engineer can opt for various job openings such as: Maintenance Engineer, safety Engineer, Quality Assurance, Design Engineer, Production Supervisor/Engineer etc

-- WAEC, JAMB Subject Combination for Metallurgical Engineering
+- WAEC and JAMB Subject Combination for Electrical Engineering

-- WAEC, JAMB Subject Combination for Electrical Engineering
+- WAEC and JAMB Subject Combination for Metallurgical Engineering

-- WAEC, JAMB Subject Combinations for Agricultural Engineering
+- WAEC and JAMB Subject Combinations for Civil Engineering

-- WAEC, JAMB UTME Subject for Food Science and Technology – Under Engineering
+- WAEC and JAMB Subject for Food Science and Technology – Under Engineering

-- WAEC, JAMB Subject Combinations for Mining Engineering
+- WAEC and JAMB UTME Subject for Mechatronics Engineering

 - WAEC and JAMB Subject for Electrical / Electronics Engineering